-"Encrypt also filenames" option is used during creation of 7Z and ARC formats: if checked, the encrypted archive will need password for being browsed, else the content will be visible; in both cases extraction will require the password.
+"Encrypt also filenames" option is used during creation of 7Z and ARC formats (PEA format always encrypt filenames regardless this option): if checked, the encrypted archive will need password for being browsed, else the content will be visible; in both cases extraction will require the password.

 The padlock icon in file browser's status bar (also shown in archiving and extraction interfaces) will change to visually inform that a password is set.